BMW iDrive: iDrive Business (M-ASK)

 M-ASK stands for MMI Audio System controller and is manufactured by Becker.
 This is a limited version of the iDrive computer with a small 6.6" display and is only found on 5, 6 Series and the X5 or X6, without the navigation option.

-In addition, it can be ordered as an option in Europe on the 1 Series and 3 Series as "Business navigation", which has basic navigation abilities.
+In addition, it can be ordered as an option in Europe on the 1 Series, 3 Series and 5 series as "Business navigation", which has basic navigation abilities.
 Early versions of the Business navigation could only display directional arrows, but the latest version can also display 2D maps. iDrive Business Navigation uses a different map DVD than iDrive Professional Navigation.
 In addition, as only one optical drive is available, one cannot use both navigation and listen to a CD simultaneously.

 When iDrive Professional is ordered the M-ASK system is replaced by iDrive CCC Professional with a dual slot dash mounted drive computer and larger 8.8" display.

 iDrive Business is available on the following cars;